todorovboris/SoftwareUniversity/Java-Basics/README.md

 # Java Basics 2024

-Repo with all solutions from Java Basics course - Lab and Exercices at Software University.
+This repo contains all themes and tasks from Java basisc course in SoftUni.
 The following topics are:

 - First steps in coding
 - Conditional statements